lll-jy/cs3245-assign2/README.txt

 pointer to the postings file.
 The words are sorted alphabetically.

-The resulting postings.txt file is a document such that each line is a list of document IDs that contains the word in the corresponding line of dictionary.txt, and sorted in ascending order.
-For easy access using pointer in a file using the in-built Python seek function, we purposely put some white spaces such that each document ID takes 6 characters long since the maximum of document ID in the training data has 5 digits.
+The resulting postings.txt file is a document such that each line is a list of number pairs of document ID that contains the word in the corresponding line of dictionary.txt, and term frequency within the document, and the pairs are sorted in ascending order based on document ID.
+For easy access using pointer in a file using the in-built Python seek function, we purposely put some white spaces such that each tuple takes 12 characters long since the maximum of document ID in the training data has 5 digits, and the maximum term frequency is has {TODO: n} digits.
 The docIDs are the name of the files.
-The files in the Reuters training set are not in consecutive indices, but we just assumed that there are some missing files and still uses the file name as the docID.

-By the fixed with of each document ID in the postings file and the size of each postings list in memory while indexing, the pointer to the postings file stored in the dictionary file is hence easily calculated cumulatively from the product of document frequency of the word and the fixed document ID width plus one (the '\n' mark).
+By the fixed width of each document ID in the postings file and the size of each postings list in memory while indexing, the pointer to the postings file stored in the dictionary file is hence easily calculated cumulatively from the product of document frequency of the word and the fixed document ID width plus one (the '\n' mark).

+An additional file named length.txt is generated during indexing, which keeps track of the vector length of each document.
+The format of this file is such that each line contains two number representing the document ID and length of vector of the document respectively, separated by a white space, and each line is separated using a '\n'.

-1.4 Other notes
+1.4 Other notes (Remains the same as HW2)

 For indexing, sent_tokenize function is not used because all that is needed is words, and we do not need to get the intermediate state of breaking the whole